 In the afternoon, I was practicing on my partner and thinking to myself that I just didn’t have enough sensory acuity in my hands to do this because I couldn’t even feel the cranial rhythmic impulse (CRI, the rhythm of cerebrospinal fluid).

-I didn’t know what to do with it or what it was, but I was hooked.
+I was hooked.
 I like it when a veil parts and I get to experience reality more deeply and fully.

 Six months after getting my massage license, I was having dinner with my friend Katie Raver in Central Market South.
 I notice she was looking over my shoulder at something happening behind me, and then she said,